-Adoption of model guidance
+Adoption of model documents

-As a model, this guidance does not have any force until adopted by a jurisdiction.
+As a model, this document does not have any force until adopted by a jurisdiction.
 States and territories may have regard to the content of the model.
 This may include amending or adopting the model for application in their jurisdiction.

-The model guidance needs to be read in conjunction with the relevant legislation in a jurisdiction.
-It is written in generic terms and is not intended to override legislative requirements.

-List of minimum regulator powers

-1 The Power to Investigate

-- 1.1 General power to respond to complaints - 1.2 General power to proactively investigate
+This document was provided to state and territory governments in December 2020 for their consideration and implementation, as appropriate.

+1 Introduction

+To ensure that regulators have the necessary powers to audit buildings, require rectification and initiate prosecution action, recommendation 6 of the Building Confidence Report (BCR) recommended that "each jurisdiction give regulators a broad suite of powers to monitor buildings and building work so that, as necessary, they can take strong compliance and enforcement action".

+Building Ministers considered a list of proposed powers at their November 2020 meeting and agreed the following "minimum list of powers for jurisdictions to draw on to enforce compliance with building regulations".

+Consistent with the Building Confidence National Framework and Building Ministers' decision, the model powers listed in Section 2 are intended to be considered by State and Territory governments when reviewing regulatory powers in their jurisdiction.
+Section 3 provides information on the origin for each of the model powers.

-2 Powers of entry
+2 List of Model Regulatory Powers

-- 2.1 General power of entry with consent - 2.2 General power of entry to construction sites for the purpose of monitoring compliance - 2.3 General power of entry to any premise under warrant where there is a reasonable belief that a breach of obligations has been committed or concealed - 2.4 Specific power for practitioner regulators to enter relevant business premises where there is a reasonable belief that it will reveal grounds for a practitioner disciplinary inquiry or provide relevant evidence for an ongoing inquiry - 2.5 General power to bring additional persons to assist

-3 Powers to gather evidence

-- 3.1 General power to require the production of documents - 3.2 Power to seize and make copies of documents - 3.3 Power to require the provision of information - 3.4 General power to take photos and recordings, including through the use of drones - 3.5 Specific power of building work regulators to examine, inspect, measure, search, and operate building equipment - 3.6 Specific power to seize and test materials and equipment - 3.7 General power to request reasonable assistance from occupants

-4 Power to protect the public

-- 4.1 General power to order remedial actions - 4.2 Specific power to stop work on a construction site - 4.3 Specific power to order the evacuation or prevent occupation of a premise - 4.4 General power to share information with other regulators - 4.5 General power to share information with the public
+- 1 The Power to Investigate. - 1.1 General power to respond to complaints. - 1.2 General power to proactively investigate. - 2 Powers of entry. - 2.1 General power of entry with consent. - 2.2 General power of entry to construction sites for the purpose of monitoring compliance. - 2.3 General power of entry to any premise under warrant where there is a reasonable belief that a breach of obligations has been committed or concealed. - 2.4 Specific power for practitioner regulators to enter relevant business premises where there is a reasonable belief that it will reveal grounds for a practitioner disciplinary inquiry or provide relevant evidence for an ongoing inquiry. - 2.5 General power to bring additional persons to assist. - 3 Powers to gather evidence. - 3.1 General power to require the production of documents. - 3.2 Power to seize and make copies of documents. - 3.3 Power to require the provision of information. - 3.4 General power to take photos and recordings, including through the use of drones. - 3.5 Specific power of building work regulators to examine, inspect, measure, search, and operate building equipment. - 3.6 Specific power to seize and test materials and equipment. - 3.7 General power to request reasonable assistance from occupants. - 4 Power to protect the public. - 4.1 General power to order remedial actions. - 4.2 Specific power to stop work on a construction site. - 4.3 Specific power to order the evacuation or prevent occupation of a premise. - 4.4 General power to share information with other regulators. - 4.5 General power to share information with the public.

-5 Powers to undertake disciplinary procedures

-- 5.1 General power to take action in response to impairment of other powers - 5.2 General power to order remedial actions - 5.3 Power to negotiate enforceable undertakings - 5.4 General power to impose financial penalties - 5.5 General power to require additional training - 5.6 Specific power to suspend, cancel and impose conditions on registration
+- 5 Powers to undertake disciplinary procedures. - 5.1 General power to take action in response to impairment of other powers. - 5.2 General power to order remedial actions. - 5.3 Power to negotiate enforceable undertakings. - 5.4 General power to impose financial penalties. - 5.5 General power to require additional training. - 5.6 Specific power to suspend, cancel and impose conditions on registration.